 The free Efteling app shows you the current waiting times at the attractions, so you can quickly see where the queues are shortest.

 Downloading the Efteling mobile application is a must as it contains the map and waiting times for attractions with height requirements.
 We made our wishlist of attractions on the Efteling app, and as we visited each attraction, we removed items from the list until we were left with none.
 The Efteling app made it much easier to plan the day and see what we could do when an attraction we wanted to visit was too busy (queuing times for 15-20 minutes).
 We also used the Efteling app’s interactive map to find restaurants and toilets.
+Have a power bank ready in case your phone dies while you are in the park.

 Bear in mind that many locals come from school or work to enjoy the park in the afternoon.

-What to do when children are tired?
+What to Do when Children are Tired?

 We took advantage of the mornings (we felt more energetic, and there were fewer people), so we did the more exciting rides in the morning and left the afternoon for the slower riders (Gondoletta, the steam train from one station to the other, the vintage car track, the monorail from Laaf land).
 Somehow, when we were in a playground, our daughter miraculously forgot she was tired as she jumped from place to place.
 There is also the option of renting a stroller for €4.50 a day for a young child.